Mike Sullivan (Wyoming politician): Early life

 Michael John Sullivan was born in Omaha, Nebraska, on September 22, 1939, to Margaret Elizabeth Sullivan and Joseph Sullivan Jr., who was elected as Converse County attorney as a member of the Democratic Party and served as the president of the Wyoming State Bar.
 His brother, Dan Sullivan, served in the Wyoming Senate as a member of the Republican Party.
 His uncle, John Sullivan, and grandfather, Joseph Sullivan, served in the Wyoming House of Representatives.
 Sullivan was raised in Douglas, Wyoming, as a member of the Catholic Church.

-He graduated from Converse County High School, which he was class president once, as class salutatorian in 1957.
+Sullivan graduated from Converse County High School, where he served as class president and was the salutatorian of the class of 1957.
 In 1961, he graduated from the University of Wyoming with a bachelor of science in petroleum engineering and later with a Juris Doctor in 1964.
-During his time in college he was a member of the student senate.
+In college, he was a member of the student senate.
 In 1961, he married Jane Metzler, with whom he had three children.
 From 1968 to 1986, he worked as an attorney for Brown, Drew, Massey & Sullivan.
 He became a member of Delta Theta Phi in 1986.

 Career

 Local politics

-In 1974, Sullivan was speculated as a possible candidate to be nominated as Wyoming's Attorney General by Governor-elect Edgar Herschler.
-During the 1970s he served as president of the Natrona County Bar Association.
+In 1974, Sullivan was speculated as a possible nominee for Wyoming's Attorney General by Governor-elect Edgar Herschler.
+During the 1970s, he served as president of the Natrona County Bar Association.

-On January 27, 1976, Sullivan was appointed to the Building Appeal Board of Casper, Wyoming and the Natrona County Memorial Hospital board, by the Natrona County commissioners to fill the vacancy created by Bill Barton's death.
+On January 27, 1976, Natrona County commissioners appointed Sullivan to the Building Appeal Board of Casper, Wyoming and the Natrona County Memorial Hospital board to fill the vacancy created by Bill Barton's death.
 On February 17, the board unanimously approved a resolution giving Sullivan another term.
-During his tenure on the hospital board he served as its treasurer and president.
+During his tenure on the hospital board, he served as its treasurer and president.
 On December 11, 1986, he resigned from the hospital board following his election as governor.